obi-ontology/obi-ontology.org/docs/data-categorical.md

 ## "Other" values

 A qualitative survey question may canvass users for an open-ended response if the given selections are inadequate or should be elaborated on.
-OBI would require a separate string value specification to capture this input.
+OBI would require a separate `has string representation` to capture this input, as it would need to be evaluated for its categorical or numeric potential.

 ## Other approaches